 Increase in Exports

-- Improved infrastructure, tax incentives, low finance costs will reduce cost of production, making Indian goods cheaper and thus competitive in global markets.
+- Improved infrastructure, tax incentives, and low finance costs will reduce the cost of production, making Indian goods cheaper and thus competitive in global markets.

 - Promoting tourism heavily and smartly will earn foreign exchange.4.
 Target NRIs for Charity to support old age homes, orphanages, etc. This will result in remittances.